Embracing Herbal Strategies

 Chinese herbal medicine, combined with acupuncture, can address a variety of health golas including seasonal allergies, the side effects of cancer treatments, autoimmune disorders, digestive issues, infertility, menopause, and sleep disorders.

-As for the safety of taking herbs, Roofener has done extensive research on the safety of herbs and notes that, “over a 7-year study, we did not have a single lab result show kidney or liver problems.
+As far as the safety of herbal medicine is concerned, Roofener has conducted in-depth ressearch about safety of consuming herbs, and concludes that “According to our 7 years of research, we did not find any lab result show kidney or liver problems.
 And out of 333 patients, we had just five very mild cases of itching or shortness of breath due to allergic reactions.”

 What to Expect